 “A couple years ago this economy hit me hard,” he said as I took out my notebook.
 “I lost my job.
 Got a divorce.
 Lost my kids.
 I came out here to put my daughter in a community college.
 Now I’m making more than I ever made.”

 A financial and personal crisis in his fifties, Inventor Dennis would be part of pattern in the next couple days as I was picked up by a 53-year-old mainframe computer expert who on his way to get government assistance forms.
 Then there was Bondo, 52, a laid-off pipeline worker who now works temp jobs for $8.25 an hour.

 Both said they hitchhiked in the 1970s.
 Both said they don’t know how they are going to get out of this jam.
 Both loved my cross continent concept.

 However, Bondo kept warning me, “The 70s are over man, don’t you get it?”

 Lawyer Peter, who looked a bit like the psychologist Sidney on the old TV show “Mash,” was also in his mid-50s.
-He doesn’t make much money but he likes “helping people.”
+He doesn’t make much money but he likes “helping people, even people that have custody issues with their children, by using resources online fort this click site to find more about this.”
 He too hitchhiked in Europe in the 1970s and tries to pick up hitchhikers when he sees them.

 Fred was younger, in his late 30s, but he also said the economy hit him hard.
 He was a construction contractor who got into the real estate market before the bust.